-About 600 guests graced the occasion, with Yale-NUS Governing Board members, faculty and staff, incoming students, as well as their family and friends joining in the festivities.
+About 600 guests graced the occasion, with Yale-NUS Governing Board members, faculty and staff, incoming students, as well as family and friends joining the students in the festivities.
 We were honoured to have Yale-NUS Governing Board member and President of the National University of Singapore, Professor Tan Chorh Chuan preside over the event.

 In her welcome address, Ms Laura Severin, Director of Admissions and Financial Aid, recognised both the outstanding achievements of the students and the incredible diversity in the Class of 2021.
 She also emphasised how the students’ exceptional potential to contribute, grow and flourish in Yale-NUS had shone through in their applications.

 “You bring rich experiences in the arts, community service, athletics and more.
 You have excelled in the classroom and have displayed excellence in leadership and initiative within your communities,” she said.

 Professor Tan Tai Yong, President, Yale-NUS College highlighted the skills and perspectives that the Class of 2021 will gain from this unique model of liberal arts and science education that integrates the best of the East and West.

 President Tan shared, “You will be encouraged to question, to think for yourself, to see issues from different perspectives and to arrive at your own conclusions.
 Your views will take shape and they will be tested, as they should be, in the cut and thrust of seminar debates, over the course of reading and studying, during conversations with your lecturers, your peers and friends. ”